planetjekyll/quickrefs/FAQ.md

 The gist is that the indentation for the code block in lists is determined by the column number of the first non-space character after the list item marker.
 Huh?

-Lets use some examples (note the leading spaces get replaced with dots e.g. `·` to help along):
+Let's use some examples (note the leading spaces get replaced with dots e.g. `·` to help along):

 _Bulleted List_